 As a crew member the job varies slightly in the Caribbean and Bahamas to the Med, the days are shorter, and guests tend to start their day earlier.
 It is common to spend many nights on anchor and cruising between islands.
 Many of the islands do not have destination marinas and guests prefer to be anchored in beautiful bays off white sand beaches.
 The environment in the Caribbean is more laid back and it tends to rub off on the guests; water sports, beach runs, fishing, diving, hiking and beach bars are the popular activities here.
 There is often little to do ashore after dark (besides in St Barths) and guests remain on board in the evening.
 Due to the rougher seas and intermittent rain in the Caribbean, there tends to be more frequent rising down and cleaning for the exterior crew.

-Cruising in US waters requires special permits and licenses and is more common for US flagged vessels and boats that are based in the USA.
+Cruising in US waters requires special permits and licenses and is more common for US-flagged vessels and boats that are based in the USA.
 South Florida is a very popular cruising area and popular options include anchoring off South Beach and on sandbars in Miami and cruising the Florida cays.

-Off Season in the United States:
+Off-Season in the United States:

 If you are employed full time on a yacht that remains in the US for the summer your work will vary greatly from the winter months.
 There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of the works to be done.
 The yacht will be undergoing maintenance and alterations during this period.
-It is a very busy time for engineers who will focus on scheduled maintenance, attending to breakages and faults that may have occurred during the season and making improvements to on board machinery and systems.
+It is a very busy time for engineers who will focus on scheduled maintenance, attending to breakages and faults that may have occurred during the season and making improvements to onboard machinery and systems.
 The deck department will focus on maintenance, such as varnishing, polishing, painting, inventories and season orders.
 Whilst the interior will focus on inventories, stain treatments, ordering, polishing and deep cleaning.

 Visa and Legal Requirements:

 Caribbean: To work on a boat cruising the Caribbean it is advisable to have both a Schengen and B1B2 visa as some of the Islands still fall under European and US dependency.
-It is also highly advisable to have a MAXI passport or many spare pages in your passport for a Caribbean season as there is immigration control and an entry and exit stamp on your passport for every Island.
+It is also highly advisable to have a MAXI passport or many spare pages in your passport for a Caribbean season as there are immigration control and an entry and exit stamps on your passport for every Island.

-US: All non-American crew must hold a B1B2 visa to work on board a yacht entering US territory.
+US: All non-American crew must hold a B1B2 visa to work onboard a yacht entering US territory.
 If you are based in the US, you will need to leave and re-enter the US every 6 months (visa run).